nabokov/glacier-targz-uploader/README.md

 - Can upload a large directory as tar.gz without creating an intermediate file.
 - Can resume upload after interrupt / transient failure.

-Currently, following 4 tools are available:
+Currently, following 5 tools are available:
 - TarGzUploader: Can compress and upload all contents of the specified directory without creating an intermediate tar.gz file.
 - StreamUploader: Can send whatever comes into stdin to the vault.
 - Downloader: Downloads the specified archive.
-- ListInventory: Makes list of inventories in the vault.
-(Just a copy-paste of the code in the official manual...)
+- ListInventory: Outputs a list of inventories in the vault.
+(This is mostly a copy-paste of the code in the official manual.
+It just outputs the response JSON as is.)
+- EmptyInventory: As you cannot delete a vault unless it is empty, this command helps you by deleting everything in the specified vault.

 Instructions
 ------------